-Danish support to UN Women (selected results)2
+Results Framework for UN Women (selected results)2

 Project Support to women's rights and basic needs in Afghanistan Project Objective Women and girls live a life free from all forms of violence and women have access to increased income generation opportunities and income security.
-Impact Indicator Number of women's organizations with increased capacities to deliver and/or monitor the quality of services, resources and goods for VAW survivors. • Number of women with strengthened capacities and skills to participate in the economy, including as entrepreneurs, with UN-Women's support.
+Impact Indicator # women's organisations with increased capacities to deliver and/or monitor the quality of services, resources and goods for VAW survivors. # women with strengthened capacities and skills to participate in the economy, including as entrepreneurs, with UN-Women's support.